DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-cell.md

 The default component properties conform the [HeaderCellArgs](../reference/table-header-row.md#header-cell-args).

-All the properties specified will be applied to the root header cell.
+All the rest properties will be spread to the root element.